AnthonyVadala/Bokagha.github.io/_posts/2018-12-19-Full-screen iframe with a Height of 100%.md

 }
 ```

 In order to call the function calcHeight, I need to add an inline event.
-This event will occur every time something is loaded in the iframe.
-The onLoad event looks like this: `onLoad="calcHeight(this);"` in my iframe.
+This event will occur every time something is loaded in the iframe and looks like this: `onLoad="calcHeight(this);"` inside the iframe.

 I also remove the ability to scroll, since the iframe will be full height anyways using `scrolling="no"`.